 - Secure your bike with a lock when not in use.

-- Always ride following the flow of traffic.
+- Always ride with the flow of traffic.

 - Do not ride your bike on busy highways or freeways.
 In many cities, this is illegal.

 - Ride in single file to ensure you are not obstructing traffic.
 Bicycling two abreast can be dangerous.

 Driving in the U.S.

 Remember that cars drive on the right side of the road in the U.S. You must study and follow the local, state, and federal driving laws.
 Consult the Department of Motor Vehicles (DMV) in the state where you would like to drive.
 Never drive after drinking alcohol and never get into the car with a driver who has been drinking.
 Always wear a seat belt.